 “If you need me, just call me on this phone“, gestured David.
 We glanced sidelong at each other, eager to try it out but feeling that it may be a touch overindulgent.

-The wardrobe had plenty of space for two people’s clothes and also contained our safe and a couple more little cupboards.
+The wardrobe had plenty of space for two people’s clothes and also contained a safe and a couple more little cupboards.
 I was thrilled to see slippers and robes.
-There is something utter,y delicious about lazing about in a dressing gown.
-The wardrobe had plenty of space for two people’s clothes and also contained our safe (which we never got around to using) and a couple more little cupboards.
-I was thrilled to see slippers and robes.
-There is something utter,y delicious about lazing about in a dressing gown.
+There is something utterly delicious about lazing about in a dressing gown.

-I was excited to have our very own bathroom, a treat we have never enjoyed.
+I was excited to have our very own bathroom, a treat we have never enjoyed on a train.
 Not only did we have an en suite with a shower, but it was a proper bathroom with a wooden toilet seat and a huge mirror.
 I was blown away, the coolest button was the one directly behind the toilet, it looked like a light switch but opened and closed the blinds electrically.
 What a world we live in.

 There is one suite in each carriage that has a double bed and a bath.
 It would have been very cool to have a bath on a train but I still very much enjoyed the shower!